 - access individualized university information

-If you are in an AAS program, such as in Cybersecurity, you would transfer to the BAS.
+If you are in an AAS program (scroll to bottom of page to heading title: AAS to BAS: Bachelor of Applied Science), such as in Cybersecurity, you would transfer to the BAS.
 While there is no MAPP for the BAS, this transfer process is straight-forward, and allows you to bring over as many as 75 units, so long as you complete the AAS degree.